Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

-In the earlier definitions, no $\Omega$ factor was included because, on theoretical grounds, one expects the rotational effects on the meridional part of the Reynolds stress $Q_{r\theta}$ to be proportional to $\Omega_{0r}\Omega_{0\theta}$ \citep{RBMD94}.
-However, to obtain the same units for the coefficient as the other components of $\Lambda$, we include here an $\Omega$ factor.
-In \App{MerLamEffect} we give a simplistic derivation for these coefficients, which shows that $Q_{r\theta}$ should be proportional to $\overline{u}_\theta$ rather than $\overline{u}_\phi$, as the other two.
-Furthermore, under nearly isotropic conditions, $Q_{r\theta}$ should have the same sign as $\overline{u}_\theta$.
-In our simulation we cannot find any clear relation.
-We can now solve \Eqss{laH}{laM} for $\LLM$, $\LLV$ and $\LLH$
+In the earlier definitions, no $\Omega$ factor was included in the first term because, on theoretical grounds, one expects the rotational effects on the meridional part of the Reynolds stress $Q_{r\theta}$ to be proportional to $\sin\theta\cos\theta$ \citep{R89,RBMD94}.
+However, to obtain the same units for the coefficient $\LLM$ as for the other components of $\Lambda$, we include here an $\Omega$ factor.
+In \App{MerLamEffect}, we give a simplistic derivation for these coefficients, which confirms that $Q_{r\theta}$ is not only proportional to a higher power of $\Omega$ than the other two components of $\Lambda$, but that it also picks up a contribution proportional to $\mean{u}_\theta/r$.
+However, under nearly isotropic conditions, the contribution of $\LLM$ should have the same sign as $\mean{u}_\theta$; see \App{MerLamEffect}.
+In our simulations this is indeed the case; see \Fig{Rey_mer}.